nrwl/nx/docs/shared/reference/project-configuration.md

 {% /tab %}
 {% /tabs %}

-Obviously this also works when defining a relation for the target of the project itself using `"projects": "self"`:
+This also works when defining a relation for the target of the project itself using `"projects": "self"`:

 {% tabs %}
 {% tab label="Version < 16" %}